juicedata/juicefs/docs/en/guide/cache_management.md

 For example, if you set `--cache-dir` to a partition with a capacity of 50GiB, then if `--cache-size` is set to 100GiB, JuiceFS will always keep the cache capacity around 45GiB, which means that more than 10% of the partition is reserved.

-When the cache is full, the JuiceFS client cleans the cache using LRU-like algorithm, i.e., it tries to clean the oldest and least-used data.
+When cache is full, JuiceFS Client will expire cache using random two algorithm, i.e. pick two blocks and expire the least accessed one.

-### Client write data cache
+### Client write data cache {#writeback}

 When writing data, the JuiceFS client caches the data in memory until it is uploaded to the object storage when a chunk is written or when the operation is forced by `close()` or `fsync()`.
 When `fsync()` or `close()` is called, the client waits for data to be written to the object storage and notifies the metadata service before returning, thus ensuring data integrity.